jpbow/lighthouse-lambda/README.md

 # Lighthouse Lambda

-PoC for serverless worldwide website performance testing.
-Run Google Lighthouse Performance tests using lambda functions.
+PoC for serverless website performance testing.

 A lambda can be deployed to each [Vercel region](https://vercel.com/docs/v2/edge-network/regions#routing) (the origins) to test from 15+ different locations around the world.